zhibailin/MasteringEnglish/10-Play_Long-Term_Games_With_Long-Term_People.md

 __it’s not that__ you got 30 years times 20% added on.
 __It was compounding__, so it just grew, and grew, and grew until you suddenly got __a massive amount of whatever it is__.
 [[Whether]] it’s [[goodwill]], or love, or relationships, or money.
 So, I think compound interest is a very important force.

+You have to be able to play a long-term game.
+And long-term games are good not just for compound interest, they’re also good for trust.

+If you look at [[prisoner’s dilemma type games]], __a solution to__ prisoner’s dilemma is [[tit for tat]], which is I’m just going do to you what you did last time to me with some forgiveness in case there was a mistake made.
+But that only works in an iterated prisoner’s dilemma, in another words if we play a game [[multiple times]].